jmg04006/Autobots/README.md

 ## Project Instructions
 To get things started, we go to the Autobots Wiki page and find [First Time Driving Instructions](https://github.com/jmg04006/Autobots/wiki/First-Time-Driving-Instructions).
-That page explains all the steps for pre-installation, collecting data, training a model, and running autopilot, and is a general template for performing those tasks.
+That page explains all the steps for pre-installation, collecting data, training a model, and running autopilot, and it is a great general template for performing those tasks.

 ### Training a Model and Running Autopilot:
 1. From the host computer, type ssh -X user@192.168.0.111 into the terminal to connect to the RPi remotely.
 (Note: The IP address/username will depend on what you set up; this change will also translate to other steps below.)